mmmvdb/MEANSelfStudy/node/node-readme.txt

 Running through some guides on node itself as the first step in learning about node.
-This will be my notes docuemnt, and I'll probably have some directories for mini-projects.
+This will be my notes document, and I'll probably have some directories for mini-projects.

 Getting Started Guide
 https://nodejs.org/en/docs/guides/getting-started-guide/